hnushrat/cryptic/README.md

 Several models have been trained for the task:
 - **Auto Encoder**: This model aims at learning the representations of the binaries and then using them to classify.
-- **LSTM**: This model uses lstm architecture which takes each binary bit for processing, and classifies.
+- **LSTM**: This model uses the LSTM architecture, which takes each binary bit for processing and classifies.
-- **Dense**: This is the vanilla Neural network(ANN) for classification.
+- **Dense**: This is the vanilla neural network (ANN) for classification.
-- **BERT**: This model tries to tackle the problem statement in a unique way by transforming bitstreams to language.
+- **BERT**: This model tries to tackle the problem statement in a unique way by transforming bitstreams into language.

 **How to use?**:

-`FinBERT` is a BERT model pre-trained on financial communication text.
-The purpose is to enhance finaincal NLP research and practice.
-It is trained on the following three finanical communication corpus.
-The total corpora size is 4.9B tokens.
+**For the Auto Encoder model:**
+- If you want to retrain it, run "auto_enc.py".
+This will save the best-trained encoder model as "best_encoder.h5".
+- Next, run "encoded_inputs_lstm.py" to train the classification model on the encoded inputs.
+The saved model will be named as "encoded_inputs_model.h5"

+**For the LSTM model:**
+- Run "lstm_tf.py" to train the classification model.
+The saved model will be named "best_classifier_2.h5"

+**For the Dense model:**
+- Run "dense_tf.py" to train the classification model.
+The saved model will be named "best_classifier_dense.h5"

+**For the BERT model:**
+- Run "train_v2.py" to train the classification model.

 * Corporate Reports 10-K & 10-Q: 2.5B tokens
 * Earnings Call Transcripts: 1.3B tokens